 If a student completes a task but submits an Illness Misadventure Application form that has been assessed as 'to be reviewed', then the assessment review panel will review similar tasks to determine if disadvantage is evident.
 NOTE this cannot occur on multiple tasks within the course assessment schedule.
-Long term disadvantage should be applied for under the EAS scheme.

-Task estimation to maintain rank
+Task estimation to maintain grade

-In exceptional circumstances it is not appropriate for the student to sit an alternate task in which case the Deputy Principal may determine the student's relative assessment rank is to be maintained.
+In exceptional circumstances it is not appropriate for the student to sit an alternate task in which case the Deputy Principal may determine the student's relative assessment grade is to be maintained.

-A students' rank or mark cannot be provided on their school report until the review panels decision has been finalised.
+A students' mark cannot be provided on their school report until the review panels decision has been finalised.
 It is not the role of the Assessment review panel to determine a degree of disadvantage due to an illness, injury, or misadventure rather to determine if disadvantage has occurred through the comparison of similar tasks.
-Long term disadvantage needs to be applied for through EAS procedures, which the school can assist students with if required.